 Today featured three films about strong-willed, fiercely independent women in France, Morocco and the US.
 In “Adam” an unwed, very pregnant young woman is desperate to find work in Casablanca.
 She randomly knocks on doors asking if she can work as a maid.
 She is refused by all.
 The last person to turn her away sees her sleeping in a doorway across the street from her that night.
 She suffers a great quandary, before hesitantly inviting her to sleep on her couch that night, but not for more than two or three days.

-“Portrait of a Lady on Fire” also had two strong performances by its leads—a young woman who has been commissioned by a mother to paint the portrait of her daughter who doesn’t want to be painted.
-She has just left a convent and the mother in 1760 France has arranged a marriage for her with an Italian the daughter has not met nor want to.
+“Portrait of a Lady on Fire” also had two strong performances by its leads—a young woman who has been commissioned by a mother to paint the portrait of her daughter, who has no desire to be painted.
+She has just left a convent and the mother in 1760 France has arranged a marriage for her with an Italian the daughter has not met nor wishes to.
 They live on an estate along the sea in Brittany.
-The two women take walks along the water as the painter studies her features then painting on the sly.
+The two women take walks along the water as the painter studies her features then begins painting her on the sly.
 As the two women in Casablanca, it takes a while for them to warm to each other, but once they do, they form an unexpectedly strong bond.

 “The Projectionist” was another great success story, this of a Cypriot, Nicolas Nicolaou, who immigrated to New York as a 12-year old.
 He began work as a teen at a small movie theater in Manhattan and eventually built an empire of small theaters throughout the city including the legendary Village art house.
 He is a long-time friend of Abel Ferrara, who recognized him as a fine subject for a documentary.
 He returns to his roots in Cyprus and then spends considerable time hanging out with him in New York.
 The title of the movie doesn’t really apply to him, as he was always a manager, not a projectionist.
 When he began accumulating theaters in the ‘70s a good many of them were adult theaters.
 He has turned down offers of millions for some of his properties, remaining loyal to the world of cinema.

 It was a two documentary day, with the other an Italian production on the Prado museum commemorating it’s 200th anniversary.
 This highly polished production is narrated with considerable vigor by Jeremy Irons.
 Norman Foster also provides some commentary on the role he played in adapting the sprawling building that dates to 1630 that houses the museum’s vast collection comparable to the Louvre.
 It even has its own Mona Lisa that was painted simultaneously as DaVinci’s by a colleague with the identical background and smile.
-A representative of the film passed out brochures of several other films on art that it is distributing on Monet, Gauguin, Caravaggio, Frida Kahlo, Tintoretto and one on the Nazi obsession with art.
-They all looked worthwhile, some of which are also available for viewing in the Market here.
+A representative of the film passed out brochures of several other films on art that his company is distributing on Monet, Gauguin, Caravaggio, Frida Kahlo, Tintoretto and one on the Nazi obsession with art.
+They all looked worthwhile, some of which are presently available for viewing in the Market.

 The sumptuous Austrian mountainous scenery was mesmerizing from the start.
 A young farmer and his wife are being ostracized by his small village for his refusal to support the Nazi war-effort early in the war.
 His priest is willing to take his conscientious-objector stance to the local bishop, but to no avail.
 The day finally arrives when his draft notice comes in the mail.
 He enlists but when he refuses to pledge allegiance to Hitler is thrown in prison ending up in Berlin.
 He is threatened with execution, but remains steadfast in his stance.
 His lawyer says he could be put on hospital duty, if he’ll only take the pledge, which should be easy enough to do since it is “only words.”